MySolace/SpikeTeamNotifier/README.md

 API Documentation
 -----------------

-Documentation of this app can be found at api/doc/, provided via the Nelmio API Doc Bundle
+Documentation of this app can be found at <root>/(app_dev.php)/api/doc/, provided via the Nelmio API Doc Bundle: https://github.com/nelmio/NelmioApiDocBundle